Croydon railway station, Melbourne: History

-On 7 February 2019, Michael Sukkar MP announced on behalf of the Federal Government that $15 million would be spent to provide multistorey commuter car parking facilities at Croydon, as part of the controversial Urban Congestion Fund.
+On 7 February 2019, Michael Sukkar announced on behalf of the Federal Government that $15 million would be spent to provide multistorey commuter car parking facilities at Croydon, as part of the controversial Urban Congestion Fund.
 Construction of the now-$20 million project located at Devon St was undertaken by Kane Constructions on behalf of Maroondah City Council.
 The building is designed to enable future conversion into transit-oriented development, and incorporates environmentally sustainable design initiatives including solar PV power generation and rainwater harvesting and re-use, achieving a 5-star NABERS rating.
 A total of 402 parking spaces opened on 15 December 2021.
 The ground floor of the facility provides 83 spaces of general 3-hour time-limited parking, 6 accessible parking spaces, 4 all-day motorcycle parking spaces, bicycle parking (4 outdoor hoops and an indoor cage), 4 electric vehicle charging spaces, and a 1400 m2 single-storey commercial office space currently occupied by The Orange Door family and domestic violence support service.
 Level 1 and 2 of the facility provides a total of 294 all-day general car parking for commuters.
 This is in addition to surface commuter parking for 284 vehicles and 10 motorcycles in the station precinct, for a total of 578 commuter car parking spaces.

 On 29 July 2021, the Level Crossing Removal Project announced that the Coolstore Road level crossing will be grade separated by 2025, with a 687 metre long rail bridge to be built over the road.
 The level crossing removal will also involve the construction of a new station.
 On 6 August 2022, early concept designs were released.
 In March 2023, construction on the project began.